-You played in Freddie King’s ‘Burglar’ album in 1974.
-How terrified was playing with such a blues legend?
+You played in Freddie King’s “Burglar” album in 1974.
+How terrifying was it to play with such a blues legend?

 I figured that anyone who wears pictures of girls on his pants was into good times.
 Besides, I wore pictures of girls on my shirts…

 You had a long collaboration with Bee Gees.
 Did you enjoy your work with them?
 Were you familiar with their music?

 Doing studio projects with them, especially Barry, was very inspirational to me as a songwriter.
 There was an infinite amount of thought that went into each piece of music created.
 And these days nobody gets too much Heaven anymore…

 Do you miss the old friends you meet during your career and they aren’t still among us: Carl Radle, Freddie King, Tom Dowd (Cream engineer, Eric Clapton producer) and others?

 Of course I miss them, but the World misses them even more.